KanganAgarwal/project_react_native_jobs/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to submit a pull request.

 Replace `'YOUR_API_KEY'` in the `.env.local` file with your actual JSearch API key.
 This README template includes instructions on how to clone the repository, install dependencies, and run the app using Expo.
-It also mentions how to contribute to the project and provides licensing information.
-Make sure to place the `LICENSE` file in the project directory with the appropriate license details.